jlapeyre/mext/alt_eigen/README.txt

 To install only source, change ':load-only nil' to ':load-only t' everywhere in alt_eigen.system before building.
-But, I saw no change in the number of tests passed with compiled vs.  source code.
+But, I saw no change in the number of tests passed with compiled vs.  source code. rtest runs about 30% faster when code is compiled.

 To run the code in a subsequent maxima session: